-The total size of the City-wide device shared mobility fleet shall not exceed a daily average of 3,250 total devices at the launch of the program.
-The total City-wide fleet cap will be lowered to 2,500 total devices between the first day of November and last day of February to account for lower seasonal demand.
-Each of the Operators will initially be allocated a percentage of the total fleet allocation by the Chief Mobility Officer.
+The total size of the City-wide device shared mobility fleet shall not exceed a daily average of 2,200 total devices at the launch of the program.
+Each of the Operators will initially be allocated a portion of the total fleet allocation by the Chief Mobility Officer.

 - A. Once a notice to proceed is given, selected Operators must begin operations of a minimum of 50 devices within 30 days.
-Operators may be subject to permit suspension of revocation for failure to launch the minimum fleet within the 30-day window. - B. Operators must maintain a daily average availability ("DAA") of no more than 10% over their permitted allocation. - C. At the launch of the Second Pilot Program, selected Operators may deploy shared mobility devices as outlined in the Chief Mobility Officer's Final Administrative Decision.
-Operators may be approved to operate multiple device types.
-Device allocation across multiple device types will be outlined in the Final Administrative Decision. - D. Operators can only deploy devices that are expressly part of their proposal or otherwise approved by the City. - E. An Operator may make adjustments to fleet allocation across device types upon request to and approval by the City.
+Operators may be subject to permit suspension of revocation for failure to launch the minimum fleet within the 30-day window. - B. Operators must maintain a daily average availability ("DAA") of no more than 10% over their permitted allocation. - C. Operators can only deploy devices that are expressly part of their proposal or otherwise approved by the City. - D. An Operator may make adjustments to fleet allocation across device types upon request to and approval by the City.

-The City may increase the total seasonal fleet caps to meet demand after the systems demonstrate a combined sustained Minimum Utilization Rate ("MUR") four (4) trips per device per day ("TPD").
-Operators interested in increasing their fleet cap must submit a request to the City with recent and relevant supporting data that demonstrates fleet utilization levels that meet or exceed the MUR.
-Demonstration that an Operator has met the MUR will not entitle the Operator to an increased fleet cap.
-In determining whether to grant a request for an increased fleet cap, in addition to the data submitted to demonstrate satisfaction of the MUR, the City will take into consideration market needs, the total number of devices deployed in the City, device utilization, operator performance, public safety, seasonal and environmental conditions, special events, and criteria outlined in this document.
+The City may increase total and/or Operator-specific fleet caps to meet demand after holistic review by City staff of system utilization, device concentration and clutter, and Operator compliance with all relevant regulations.
+Operators interested in increasing their fleet cap must submit a request to the City with recent and relevant supporting data that demonstrates fleet utilization levels that justify such an increase.
+In determining whether to grant a request for an increased fleet cap, the City will take into consideration market needs, the total number of devices deployed in the City, device utilization, operator performance, public safety, seasonal and environmental conditions, special events, and criteria outlined in this document.
 The City may require a decrease in fleet cap based on its consideration of these same factors.
 Cap adjustments will occur according to the following process:

-- F. The City will verify data provided to the City via the Mobility Data Specification ("MDS") API. - G. The City will consider allowing fleet size increases only to the point where the estimated number of devices and utilization consistently meets, but does not fall below, the MUR of four (4) TPD for a timeframe of at least one week. - H. The City will post on the City's website a justification and final decision for the fleet cap adjustments, and Notices to Proceed to operators within 14 days of receiving any requests. - I. On a monthly basis the City will review operator utilization rates to determine if the MUR is met. - J. If utilization is below the MUR, the City may direct Operators to reduce their fleet size such that the estimated number of devices and utilization meets the MUR. - K. Operators must comply with required fleet reductions within 7 days. - L. Annual Per Device fee must be paid for each added device prior to deployment.
-Annual Per Device fees for additional Devices will be prorated based upon the schedule below. - M. Unless otherwise specified, failure to comply with any provision of this section is a Class G violation and may be subject to penalties provided in Section 5.2, Enforcement Penalty Schedule.
+- E. The City will verify data provided to the City via the Mobility Data Specification ("MDS") API. - F. The City will post on the City's website a justification and final decision for the fleet cap adjustments, and Notices to Proceed to operators within 14 days of receiving any requests. - G. On a monthly basis the City will review operator utilization rates to determine if the MUR is met. - H. If utilization fails to justify the total number of permitted devices, the City may direct Operators to reduce their fleet size such that the estimated number of devices falls in line with market demand. - I. Operators must comply with required fleet reductions within 7 days. - J. Annual Per Device fee must be paid for each added device prior to deployment.
+Annual Per Device fees for additional Devices will be prorated based upon the schedule below. - K. Unless otherwise specified, failure to comply with any provision of this section is a Class G violation and may be subject to penalties provided in Section 5.2, Enforcement Penalty Schedule.